-On February 27, 2018, the District and each of the Taxing Districts adopted Amended and Restated Joint Resolutions Concerning the Imposition of Maintenance Fee.
-These Joint Resolutions supersede all other resolutions imposing Maintenance Fees.
+On October 28, 2015, the District and each of the Taxing Districts adopted Joint Resolutions Concerning the Imposition of a Maintenance Fee, as amended on February 27, 2018.
+These Joint Resolutions (as amended) superseded all other resolutions imposing Maintenance Fees.

-A monthly recurring maintenance fee is charged to each residential and commercial unit in the Taxing Districts for services provided in connection with the construction, operation, and maintenance of public facilities by the District, including but not limited to the operation and maintenance of park and recreational facilities, landscaping, and common areas.
-The maintenance fee may be adjusted from time to time.
-In 2019, the fees were \$26.50 for residential units without underdrains and \$27.50 for residential units with underdrains.
-The maintenance fees are to be billed, collected, and retained by the District.
-During 2019, there were no occupied residential units within the Taxing Districts.
-Therefore, no maintenance fee revenue has been reported.
+Pursuant to the Joint Maintenance Fee Resolutions, a monthly recurring Maintenance Fee is charged to each residential and commercial unit in the Taxing Districts for services provided in connection with the construction, operation, and maintenance of public facilities by the District, including but not limited to the operation and maintenance of park and recreational facilities, landscaping, and common areas.
+The Maintenance Fee may be adjusted from time to time.
+In 2022, the Maintenance Fees were \$26.50 for residential units without underdrains and \$27.50 for residential units with underdrains.
+The Maintenance Fee is to be billed, collected, and retained by the District.
+As of December 31, 2022 no Maintenance Fees were collected.

-The Districts are also authorized to charge a one-time maintenance fee payable upon the transfer of a residential or commercial unit by an End User at a rate established by the Districts from time to time.
-As of December 31, 2019, no rate for the one-time maintenance fees had been established.
+The Districts are also authorized to charge a one-time Maintenance Fee payable upon the transfer of a residential or commercial unit by an End User at a rate established by the Districts from time to time.
+As of December 31, 2022, no rate for the one-time Maintenance Fees had been established.